While many towns around the nation are revamping to be more walkable, downtown St. Petersburg is tailor-made for pedestrians.

 2:10pm — In search of rejuvenating liquids

 You’re no Ponce De Leon, but you can discover The Fountain of Youth at 4th Avenue South & 1st Street Southeast.
 Feel free to plant a selfie flag on social media, a conquest sure to earn a comment or two.
-Take a couple sips for hydration then venture for another magical liquid as you walk past the Starbucks and take a left for some local coffee.
+Take a couple of sips for hydration then venture for another magical liquid as you walk past the Starbucks and take a left for some local coffee.

-coffee is a Tampa Bay roaster and St. Pete favorite that has several strategic locations around town so you can map out a coffee crawl to keep you moving.
+Coffee is a Tampa Bay Area roaster and St. Pete favorite that has several strategic locations around town so you can map out a coffee crawl to keep you moving.
 This location, often referred to as Kahwa South (204 2nd Ave.
 S.), features local artwork and feels like a small gallery other than the office-less young professionals tapping away on laptops.

 2:30pm — Hang out with Ringo